List of The Game characters: Jamison Fields

-During this time he tries to persuade the Colonel and the coach to play for the team, but the request gets rejected each time.
+During this time he tries to persuade the Colonel and the coach to play for the team, but the request is rejected each time.
 Jamison spent all his earnings on his career which resulted him being homeless, living and sleeping in his own car.
 He hid his place a residence for fears of being judged by Malik, he stated he felt 'free' after Malik found out and offers him his home to stay.
 Over time he gains interest in Brittany Pitts.
 He reveals to her about his past of his mother being homeless due to drugs.
 Jason Pitts finds out that the two of them were interested in each other in which Jamison expressed his intentions with Brit-Brat.
 After injuring his ankle during scrimmage with the San Diego Sabers, he turned to cortisone steroids to reduce the pain, which Brittany see and urges him not to become addicted.
 He eventually gets to sign with The Las Vegas Fightin' Fury after a long streak of trying to get the Colonel's approval to play the team.